pachterlab/LSCHWCP_2023/README.md

 Large datasets are stored on Caltech Data and can be accessed under the DOIs [10.22002/krqmp-5hy81](https://data.caltech.edu/records/krqmp-5hy81) and [10.22002/k7xqw-88d74](https://data.caltech.edu/records/k7xqw-88d74).

 [Click here](https://htmlpreview.github.io/?https://github.com/pachterlab/LSCHWCP_2023/blob/main/krona_plot.html) to view the interactive Krona plot showing all viruses expressed above the QC threshold in macaque cells that passed quality control, broken down by animal, timepoint, taxonomy, and fraction of positive cells occupied by each virus.
+[Code to reproduce the Krona plot](https://github.com/pachterlab/LSCHWCP_2023/tree/main/Notebooks/krona_plot)

 The [precomputed_refs](https://github.com/pachterlab/LSCHWCP_2023/tree/main/precomputed_refs) folder contains precomputed reference indices for the detection of viral RNA in sequencing data (through alignment to the [optimized PalmDB](https://github.com/pachterlab/LSCHWCP_2023/tree/main/PalmDB)) and with masked human (or mouse) genome and transcriptome.